Skip to main content

 “Have you looked EVERYWHERE?” his question made Heer Kanwar frown.

 Kunwarani Ajbante Baisa was humbled at the sight that stood in front of her.
 Clad in new yellow attire, she had gathered some flowers in a basket for her morning rituals way before sunrise.
-It was not before long that she realized that she had lost her way in the garden and walked away towards the orchard.
-A pol was visible in a distance and she had walked towards the archway hoping to find the right path.
+It was not long before she realised that she had lost her way in the garden and walked away towards the orchard.
+A Pol was visible in the distance, and she had walked towards the archway, hoping to find the right path.
 But it led her further down to the magnificent tower that stood in front of her.
 The Vijay Stambh was shining like gems in the morning sun.
 She stood there for a brief moment, eyeing the marvellous architecture through her veil and turned right towards what looked like a palace ruin.
 She climbed up the stairs of the secluded ruins and reached a gateway.
 There was a door, closed from the outside with chains and a large lock that attracted her attention.
 She was about to inspect it when she was called on from behind.

 “Bhabisa.”
 Kunwar Shakta and Rajkunwari Heer Kanwar frowned at each other.
 Kunwarani Ajbante Kanwar withdrew from touching the locks with a very alarmed “I lost my way and...”
 Rajkunwari Heer Kanwar was quick to hold her hand and take her away towards the Shyaam Temples.